aml2732/landl-topics/websockets-intro/Readme.md

 Broadly speaking,
 - a client/browser initiates a request to a server with an `Upgrade` HTTP Header.
 - The server either allows or disallows the connection and replies to the client with its decision.
-- From here a persistant connection exists and messages can be sent using a protocol different from the usual HTTP methods (get/post) you may be used to:
+- From here a persistent connection exists and messages can be sent using a protocol different from the usual HTTP methods (get/post) you may be used to:
   - from client to server
   - from server to client
 - In addition to communication between a client and a server, additionally a server can broadcast messages to multiple clients.